 Knowing that retention is key to your organization’s long-term success, the question, then, is how can you take actionable steps to boost your member retention rate?
 For most organizations and other member-based organizations, the answer is to focus on member engagement and encourage member participation in multiple aspects of your organization.

 Associations, NGOs, zoos, and other organizations with high member engagement not only have increased membership retention, but they can also leverage their active members to attract even more new members to their organization.
-To help your organization increase your membership engagement, this guide will outline:

 As you implement your membership engagement plan, keep in mind that while there are many steps your team can take now, member engagement is ultimately a continuous process that requires regular maintenance and innovation.
 Adapt the strategies in this guide to fit your members’ unique needs, and remember to always listen to your members’ feedback after each change.